-This concludes our special series featuring the 50th anniversary fall graduating class from Studio 58, the professional theatre training program at Langara College.
+This 20 questions originated as part of a series featuring the 50th anniversary fall graduating class from Studio 58, the professional theatre training program at Langara College.

 My first job was at McDonald’s.

 2. The job you always wanted as a child.